Return to Blog April 22, 2024

 • Potassium bromate – Makes baked goods whiter and increases volume

-• Brominate vegetable oil – Used to keep flavors from separating in beverages
+• Brominate vegetable oil – Used to keep flavors from separating in beverages, although the FDA has proposed a ban on this ingredient

 • Olestra – Fat substitute